I've been skiing since I was 5 yrs old. It is my passion!

 And if you're a skier too and heading to Aspen, look up my brother Bill's Miller Sports Aspen (408 S Hunter St. 970-920-1500) or my nephew Greg's Hamilton Sports (520 E. Durant Ave.
 970-925-1200) - both are located across from gondola plaza at the base of Ajax Mtn.
 And in Vail, it's Miller Sports Vail (141 E. Meadow Dr. 970-393-5370)

-Here is a letter my father sent to my nephew Greg explaining the birth of skiing...
+And here's how it all got started in a letter my father sent to my nephew Greg explaining the birth of skiing...

 Greg - thought you ought to be the recipient of this ...Dee